Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 Prehistoric

-in St Martin's Road and Iron Age pottery in St Augustine's Street.
+St Martin's Road and Iron Age pottery found in

 5–6th century AD

-A pre-Christian Saxon cemetery in use on high ground near present-day Eade Road off Aylsham Road, possibly indicating an established settlement in the area at this period.
+At this period a pre-Christian Saxon cemetery was in use on high ground near present-day Eade Road off Aylsham Road, possibly indicating an established Saxon settlement in the area at this period.
 Cremation urns and grave goods, including an ornate brooch, were discovered here in 1898 by workmen digging drains.
+Fragments of pottery of the Middle Saxon period are found in grave fill during exploratory archeaological excavations in the Anglia Square area in 2010.

 925–940